NS&I Direct Saver

 We calculate the interest daily and add it to your account once a year on 1 April.

 Can NS&I change the interest rate?

 Yes - the rate is variable so we can change it up or down from time to time, for example when the Bank of England base rate

 changes or when rates in the general savings market change.
-See paragraph 7 of the terms and conditions for more details.
+See the customer agreement (terms and conditions) for more details.